Global existence and convergence near equilibrium for the moving interface problem between Navier-Stokes and the linear

 We consider a fixed domain $\Omega=(0,L)^2\times (0,h)$ ($L>0, h>0$), with {\bf periodic boundary conditions of period $L$ in the horizontal directions} $d_1=(1,0,0)$ and $d_2=(0,1,0)$.

-This domain is partitioned in two reference subdomains $\os=(0,L)^2\times (0,h_s)$, with $h_s\in (0,h)$ (for the solid phase) and $\of=(0,L)^2\times (h_s,h)$ (for the fluid phase), with a flat reference interface $\Gamma$ at $x_3=h_s$. \begin{remark} In the context of the reference domains, the subscripts $0$ do not mean the initial configuration of the solid and fluid phases have to be exactly at $\os$ and $\of$, although in this paper (until Section \ref{henehs}) we will assume they start close to this configuration.
-We will then show that for initial data close enough to the canonical equilibrium, the solution of the problem is defined for all positive time, and that the geometry of the fluid and solid phases converge towards $\of$ and $\os$. \end{remark}
+This domain is partitioned in two reference subdomains $\os=(0,L)^2\times (0,h_s)$, with $h_s\in (0,h)$ (for the solid phase) and $\of=(0,L)^2\times (h_s,h)$ (for the fluid phase), with a flat reference interface $\Gamma$ at $x_3=h_s$. \begin{remark} In the context of the reference domains, the subscripts $0$ do not mean the initial configuration of the solid and fluid phases have to be exactly at $\os$ and $\of$, although in this paper we will assume they start close to this configuration.
+We will then show that for initial data close enough to the canonical equilibrium, the solution of the problem is defined for all positive time, and that the geometry of the fluid and solid phases converge towards the right picture above. \end{remark}

-\begin{remark} In this Section, and until Section \ref{henehs}, the volume of the solid phase (which remains constant for all time due to incompressibility in the fluid) is assumed to be equal to the volume of the reference configuration of the elastic phase, where the linear wave equation is defined.
+\begin{remark} The volume of the solid phase remains constant for all time due to incompressibility in the fluid.

 \end{remark}